hansogj/discogs-cover/README.md

 # Album Art Finder CLI

-A command-line tool to find album art from Discogs and get interesting facts about the album using the Google Gemini API.
+A command-line tool to find album art from Discogs.

 ## Prerequisites

 - Node.js (v18 or higher recommended)
-- A Discogs account and API credentials (Consumer Key and Secret).
-You can get them from the [Discogs developers page](https://www.discogs.com/developers).
+- A Discogs account and a **Personal Access Token**.
+You can generate one from your [Discogs developer settings page](https://www.discogs.com/settings/developers).
-- A Google Gemini API Key.
-You can get one from [Google AI Studio](https://aistudio.google.com/app/apikey).

 ## Setup